 Like clay tiles, concrete is both durable and resistant to fire.
 But the biggest advantage that concrete has over clay is the cost.
 Concrete tiles can look similar to clay, but it costs about 30-50% less.
 While clay tiles can last longer, concrete tiles can last for 25 to 50 years.
 Like clay, concrete tiles are as solid as they are secure, but they’re heavy.
 If you’re thinking about using concrete tile for your roof, you should have a professional look at your home’s structural integrity and its ability to support a heavy load.
 You may need to reinforce your roof deck and support system before they can be installed.

-Concrete tiles are made by mixing cement with sand and water, which is molded together with a combination of heat and pressure.
+Concrete tiles are made by mixing cement with sand and water, which are molded together with a combination of heat and pressure.
 The precise materials being used will vary with each manufacturer, but the basic ingredients are the same.
-It will usually include Portland cement as well as other blended cements that are mixed with fly ash, sand, and other elements.
+It will usually include Portland cement as well as other blended types of cement that are mixed with fly ash, sand, and other elements.

 Concrete tiles have three main appearances that are based on specific profiles: